|

 interested in actually programming those algorithms.
 It provides

 lots of C source code.
+However, algorithms are limited to entry-level image processing

 by E. Mark Haacke, Robert W. Brown, Michael R. Thompson, Ramesh Venkatesan